 In the real world, most “eligibility” problems occur because a person has either been caught operating a vehicle, or the Michigan Secretary of State was otherwise officially notified that he or she had been driving while his or her license was still revoked (we’ll get to that shortly).

-To be clear, even though the state revokes a license for a “minimum” of either 1 or 5 years, unless a person has filed and won a formal driver’s license restoration appeal with the Michigan Secretary of State's Administrative Hearing Section (AHS), he or she remains revoked.
+To be clear, even though the state revokes a license for a “minimum” of either 1 or 5 years, unless a person has filed and won a formal driver’s license restoration appeal with the Michigan Secretary of State's Office of Hearings and Administrative Oversight (OHAO), he or she remains revoked.

-Put another way, once your driver's license has been revoked, it will remain in “revoked” status until you actually win it back, no matter how long you may have otherwise been eligible to file an appeal.
+Put another way, once your driver's license has been revoked, it will remain in “revoked” status until you actually win a license appeal case, no matter how long you may have otherwise been eligible to file it.

-” revocation, meaning that another identical period of revocation (either 1 or 5 years) will be imposed upon him or her for driving while in revoked status.
+” revocation, meaning that another identical period of revocation (either 1 or 5 years) will be imposed for driving while his or her license was still revoked.

 In that sense, a mandatory additional is more or less a “gotcha” provision.

-The reach of these penalties goes well beyond either being cited for driving on a revoked license or getting some kind of ticket.
+The reach of these penalties extends way beyond cases where a person is ticketed for driving on a revoked license or other moving violation.

 Let me try to clarify this by using a real life example drawn from a case we has (and no, our client’s name was not